trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Start the Trino CLI
 --------------------

-In a new terminal window or tab, run this command to start the Trino Interactive CLI:
+In a new terminal window or tab, run the following command to start the Trino CLI:

 .. code-block:: shell

-    docker exec -it trino trino
+    docker exec -it trino-container trino

-When the Trino Interactive CLI is ready to use, you should see:
+When the Trino CLI is ready to use, look for:

 .. code-block:: shell

     trino>

-You can exit the Trino Interactive CLI at any time, run:
+You can exit the Trino CLI at any time with the following command or Ctrl+D:

 .. code-block:: shell

-    trino> EXIT;
+    trino> exit;

 How to get help
 ~~~~~~~~~~~~~~~

 One of the most important things you need to know when learning a new
 tool is where to find help.
 With Trino, it's as easy as passing
-``help;`` to the interactive CLI.
+``help;`` to the CLI.

 .. code-block:: shell